Cuban intervention in Angola: Failure of the Alvor Agreement and Civil War

 Fighting in Luanda (referred to as the "Second War of Liberation" by the MPLA) resumed hardly a day after the transitional government took office, when Agostinho Neto took advantage of the ceasefire to launch a purge of his rival Daniel Chipenda's supporters within the MPLA.
 The Chipenda faction was largely annihilated, leaving the FLNA as the only remaining obstacle to MPLA control of the city.
 Chipenda and 2,000 of his surviving troops defected to FLNA around February, which further heightened tensions.
 FNLA troops, flown in from Zaire, had been taking positions in Luanda since October 1974.
-The MPLA had followed later in smaller numbers.
-To that point, the MPLA and UNITA "had given every sign of intending to honour the Alvor agreement", however fighting broke out in Luanda between the FNLA and the MPLA.
-The FNLA were backed by Mobutu, the U.S., and China.
+The MPLA followed later in smaller numbers.
+To that point, the MPLA and UNITA "had given every sign of intending to honour the Alvor agreement".
+However, fighting broke out in Luanda between the FNLA and the MPLA.
+The FNLA was backed by Mobutu, the U.S., and China.
 By March, the FNLA from northern Angola was driving on Luanda joined by units of the Zairian army which the U.S. had encouraged Mobutu to provide.

-On 28 April, the FNLA unleashed a second wave of attacks and in early May, 200 Zairian troops crossed into northern Angola in its support.
+On 28 April 1975, the FNLA unleashed a second wave of attacks, and in early May, 200 Zairian troops crossed into northern Angola in its support.
 Neto requested the Soviets increase its military aid to the MPLA.
 During March 1975, Soviet pilots flew thirty planeloads of weapons into Brazzaville, where they were then transported to Luanda.
 The Soviet Union airlifted thirty million dollars' worth of weaponry to the MPLA in three months, while Cuba deployed a contingent of 230 military advisers and technicians to the MPLA, with the first advisers arriving in May.

-The fighting intensified with street clashes in April and May, and UNITA became involved after over two hundred of its members were massacred by an MPLA contingent in June.
-The initially weaker MPLA retreated south but with supplies finally arriving from the Soviet Union then succeeded in driving the FNLA out of Luanda by 9 July, and UNITA voluntarily withdrew to its stronghold in the south.
-The FNLA took up positions east of Kifangondo at the eastern outskirts of the capital, from where it kept up its pressure, and eliminated all remaining MPLA presence in the northern provinces of Uige and Zaire.
+The fighting intensified with street clashes in April and May, and UNITA became involved after over two hundred of its members were massacred by an MPLA contingent in June 1975.
+The initially weaker MPLA retreated south, but with supplies finally arriving from the Soviet Union then succeeded in driving the FNLA out of Luanda by 9 July 1975, and UNITA voluntarily withdrew to its stronghold in the south.
+The FNLA took up positions east of Quifangondo at the eastern outskirts of the capital, from where it kept up its pressure and eliminated all remaining MPLA presence in the northern provinces of Uíge and Zaire.

 By August, the MPLA had control of 11 of the 15 provincial capitals, including Cabinda and Luanda.
-The fighting was taken up throughout the whole country.
-The independence movements attempted to seize key strategic points, most importantly the capital on the day of independence.
+The fight had spread throughout the whole country.
+The independence movements attempted to seize key strategic points, most importantly the capital on the independence day.